 Many customers still love the art of shopping.
 The feeling of finding some small treasure has a certain allure.
 Surprise your customers with new products as often as you can.
 Or perhaps offer small mystery bags at a cheap price.
 Your customers should know that they can always come to you for your most popular items, but don’t let it get too predictable.
 Mix it up often.

 KORONA POS & Ways to Improve Retail Sales for Your Brick and Mortar Store

-For small businesses with brick and mortar locations, there are plenty of strategies to employ that get those extra people in your doors and buying your product.
+For small businesses with brick and mortar locations, there are plenty of strategies to employ that get those extra people in your doors and buy your product.
 We hope these suggestions give you a bit of inspiration.
-And find out how your point of sale system can make some of these more easily integrated into your store or shop.
+Find out how your point of sale system can make some of these more easily integrated into your store or shop.